boiko88/Qt-En-Ru-Dictionary/README.md

 2. Merge 2 dictionaries into 1 CSV file with rows, so all the data is sorted in a more intuitive way

-3. Add a sound to the buttons when they are clicked
+3. Add a sound to the buttons when they are clicked - Done